-The following informations are available in the Global server status tab.
+The following information is available in the Global Server Status tab.

 The diagram shows the realtime usage, in percentage, of the available CPU cores.
 It tells you how busy is the server at the moment: the server starts to get very busy when many concurrent requests are sent and it has to quickly respond to all of them.

 This diagram shows current memory usage in the Java Virtual Machine.

 The diagram and the data table below it show the number of threads currently running and the CPU time occupied by each of them.
 This panel can be useful to check if your custom Extension is generating an uncontrolled number of threads causing a degradation in the server performance.

 The Dump button generates a thread dump you can easily inspect in any text editor.

 » Network Traffic and Traffic Details

 The Network Traffic diagram offers a live view of both the incoming and outgoing data transfer rates of the server.
 Click on the Last 24h option to switch the traffic diagram from realtime to average values calculated over 5 minutes time spans.
 This diagram also shows the historical data collected by the server in the previous 24 hours.
 Use the handles below the chart to change the visualized time frame.